johanrd/html-validate-ember/README.md

 `{{#if}}/{{else}}` (and `{{else if}}` chains) are validated **per branch by default**.
 The transformer enumerates branch combinations (capped at 2⁵ = 32 to bound work), yields one html-validate `Source` per combination, and html-validate validates each independently.
 Errors from every branch surface — including the un-selected branch under single-pass.

 The bundled `validate-gts` CLI dedupes identical messages by `(line, column, ruleId, message)` before printing, so an error stable across branches (e.g., a misnested element *outside* the if/else) is reported once even though it lives in every pass.
 The dedupe util is also exported as `dedupeMultipassReport` from `lib/multipass-dedupe.js` for custom consumers.

-### Two FP classes the multipass machinery handles

-- **Opaque-only branches are skipped.** A branch whose body contains only mustaches (`{{yield}}`, helpers, dynamic values), mustache comments, and whitespace is *not* treated as a separate runtime DOM.
-Without this, presence-style rules (`wcag/h32` "form must have submit", `empty-heading`, `text-content`) would FP-fire on the blanked DOM.
-Branches with any structural content (native elements, component invocations, nested blocks) are still validated normally.
-Falls back to single-pass when every combination would be skipped.
-- **`no-unused-disable` is dropped within branched template ranges.** A directive that suppressed `wcag/h32` in branch A leaves no message in the merged report from that pass, but pass B (where the rule wouldn't have fired) flags it as unused.
-The merged report shows only B's `no-unused-disable`, with no way to recover A's silent suppression.
-Within the file-line range of any template multipass branched on, `no-unused-disable` is suppressed; outside those ranges (non-branched templates in the same file, or non-branched files) the rule fires normally. `HVE_MULTIPASS=0` disables both behaviors.

-**Direct html-validate consumers** (the `vscode-html-validate` extension, the `html-validate` CLI used standalone) don't dedupe and may show the same outside-of-branch error N times, plus the `no-unused-disable` FP described above — set `HVE_MULTIPASS=0` to fall back to single-branch emission with the form-submit-aware heuristic if duplicates are noisy.

 ## Known limitations